CanberraGrammar/cc-ext-2020-discoboard/Week 4 - Stacks and Memory/readme.md

 Open the factorial template and write a function that can take a value in `r0` and produce the factorial of this number, storing it in `r0` recursively.

 **Hint:** Is the link register, `lr`, being pushed onto the stack

+## Exercise 3 - Recursive Fibonacci

+Open the fibonacci template and write a function that can take a value in `r0` and produce the fibonacci of this number, storing it in `r0` recursively.